Symphony No. 13 (Shostakovich): Growing controversy

 By mid-August 1962, Gmyrya had withdrawn from the premiere under pressure from the local Party Committee; writing the composer, he claimed that, in view of the dubious text, he declined to perform the work.
 Mravinsky soon followed suit, though he excused himself for other than political reasons.
 Shostakovich then asked Kirill Kondrashin to conduct the work.
-Two singers were engaged, Victor Nechipailo to sing the premiere and Vitaly Gromadsky in case a substitute were needed.
+Two singers were engaged, Viktor Nechipailo to sing the premiere and Vitaly Gromadsky in case a substitute were needed.
 Nechipailo was forced to drop out at the last minute (to cover at the Bolshoi Theatre for a singer who had been ordered to "get sick" in a performance of Verdi's Don Carlo, according to Vishnevskaya's autobiography "Galina: A Russian Story", page 278).
 Kondrashin was also asked to withdraw but refused.
-He was then put under pressure to drop the first movement.
+He was then pressured to drop the first movement.